Sniffing out the smell of Covid-19

 On 15 May, The Guardian reported that the UK Government is providing £500,000 for the sniffer dog trials.
 The dogs will be trained to sniff out symptoms of Covid-19 in humans before they have symptoms.

-Professor Logan, who is Head of the Department of Disease Control at LSHTM and Director of ARCTEC, is also working on a long-term malaria project that has trained dogs to very effectively detect malaria even in people who are asymptomatic.
-The malaria project demonstrated that people’s odour changes when they have malaria, and that mosquitos are attracted to this smell.
+Professor Logan, who is Head of the Department of Disease Control at LSHTM and Director of ARCTEC, is leading a long-term malaria project that has trained dogs to detect malaria, even in people who are asymptomatic.
+The malaria project demonstrated that people’s odour changes when they are infected and that mosquitos are attracted to this smell.

-The hope is now that dogs will be able to do the same with Covid-19.
+The hope is now that dogs can do the same with Covid-19.

-Dogs’ superior sense of smell makes it possible for them to separate between samples containing no odours from diseases and samples which do.
+Dogs’ superior sense of smell makes it possible for them to separate between samples with and without odours from diseases.
 By giving dogs a reward each time they mark a sample with odours from a disease, a method also known as conditional learning response, dogs learn which samples to mark.
-The researchers believe that the dogs could supplement ongoing testing by screening for the virus accurately and rapidly, potentially triaging up to 250 people per hour.
+The researchers believe that dogs could supplement ongoing testing by screening for the virus accurately and rapidly, potentially triaging up to 250 people per hour.